jrenaldi79/mpd2-replit-default/replit.md

 - **Schema Validation**: Zod
 - **Runtime**: Node.js on Replit platform (Port: 5000)

-### 📋 Project Context for Agent
+### 📋 Project Context for Students & AI Agent
-1. This is a markdown preview application with real-time rendering.
+1. **This is a STARTER TEMPLATE** - The main app (`/`) is meant to be replaced with student projects
+2. **Dual-App Architecture**:
+   - Document Viewer (`/markdown-preview`) - Keep this for BMAD methodology reference
+   - Main App (`/`) - Replace this "shell" with your unique project idea
-2. **Security is critical**: All user input must be sanitized and validated.
+3. **Security is critical**: All user input must be sanitized and validated
-3. The app uses Replit-style UI conventions (light backgrounds, clean typography).
-4. **TDD is mandatory**: Write tests before implementation.
+4. **TDD is mandatory**: Write tests before implementation (80% coverage required)
-5. All new features must integrate with the existing navigation and architecture.
+5. The Document Viewer uses Replit-style UI (light backgrounds, clean typography)
+6. Students can style their main app independently - it doesn't affect the document viewer
-6. The project uses the **App Router** (not the Pages Router).
+7. The project uses the **App Router** (not the Pages Router)
-7. **Server Components are preferred** over Client Components wherever possible.
+8. **Server Components are preferred** over Client Components wherever possible

 ### 👤 User Preferences
 - **Preferred communication style**: Simple, everyday language.